-While no examples were uncovered during the course of this research, the combination of mitigation techniques should also be carefully considered.
+While no susceptible examples were uncovered during the course of this research, the combination of any of the above mitigation techniques should also be carefully considered.
 This fusion may lead to the creation of new or magnification of previously mentioned vulnerabilities.
-Accordingly, additional testing should be conducted before such integration could occur.
+Accordingly, additional testing on development networks should be conducted before such integration could occur.

-6. CONCLUSION
+VI.
+CONCLUSION